 The King Ranch... is like the whole landowner taking over everything and making lots of money and leaving the indigenous people with nothing.
 So...[Anzaldúa is] really smart when she pulls the story through.
-The little girl is not only going through a spiritual quest but she's entering into this kind of forbidden land where she's ... not ... allowed and she's not only following her desire to heal her mother but [there's] also this idea of her courage [in] going out.
+The little girl is not only going through a spiritual quest but she's entering into this kind of forbidden land

 Re-reading some of Gloria's work reminded me of how much I love the way she transgresses traditional academic writing forms.
 In her writing, she privileges different forms of Spanish on the same level as English, which, because of the clever way she does this, is often surprisingly understandable for the non-Spanish speaking reader.
-Gloria also breaks the "fourth wall" by using "you" as both the reader and herself as in the following quote:
+Gloria also breaks the "fourth wall"7 by using "you" as both the reader and herself as in the following quote: